 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-However Holmesglen requires applicants to have access to:
+However, Holmesglen does require applicants to have access to:

 A PC computer or Android laptop with the following minimum specification: